alorman/recipes/Ditalini.md

 - Put a pot of water on to cook the ditalini, follow packet instructions, but reduce al dente cooking time by half.
 Use about 2/3 of the container. ( alternatively, cook the whole packet and keep/freeze the leftover pasta for another use).

+- Defrost chicken breast if using (optionall sous vide at 140 degrees to either defrost or cook).
+Cut chicken into small pieces.

 - In a large dutch oven or stew pot, put in 1 Tblsp olive oil heat on med, add onion, then the garlic, and sauté till quite soft and golden.
 Add the shredded oregano leaves or 1 tsp dried.

 - Add chili flakes, stir well.